-Wonder Girls Set To Disband & Leave JYP Entertainment??— Did TWICE Sideline Them At JYP?
+Wonder Girls Set To Disband & Leave JYP Entertainment? — Did TWICE Sideline Them At JYP?

 The news of a possible disbandment comes after the ladies of Wonder Girls took their artistic control to new levels in 2016.

-As Yonhap News reported at the time, “Why So Lonely” released last year on an EP of the same name was the first Wonder Girls title track that was not composed by Park Jin-Young, the founder of JYP Entertainment.
+As Yonhap News reported at the time, “Why So Lonely,” released last year on an EP of the same name, was the first Wonder Girls title track that was not composed by Park Jin-Young, the founder of JYP Entertainment.

 The Wonder Girls members said they saw it as finally “walking out of his shadow.”